Subscribe to our Blog

 2. If the API call fails, we catch the response and display "error.png" along with an error message.

-If you are still confused with how the Crossmint's Mint API works, please read this guide below.
+If you are still confused with how the Crossmint's Mint API works, read the guide below.

 How to Create and Mint NFTs on Aptos | Crossmint Guides